Vattghern203/yonaka/README.md

 #### Private Scope

-They're variables that only has effect on itself and it's children.
+There's variables that only has effect on itself and on it's children.

-You can use global scoped vars and changes it.
+You can use global scoped vars and change them.

 ```css
 :where(:root, html) {